under construction--north still just outlined

 Hm, it really could be Japan--if you mixed Noh, J-pop and maybe a touch of old Burlesque.

 Two shows you see share the same peculiar set--black backdrop with a huge painting of a melting green sun.
 But the two dances use it for different purposes.
-The first, with a large cast, treats the Green Sun as an icon showing how modular language--separate nouns, verbs, adjectives--fosters imagination, by encouraging new combinations--green sun, black light--that are evocative, useful or even true.
+The first, with a large cast, treats the Green Sun as an icon showing how modular language--separate nouns, verbs, adjectives--fosters imagination, by encouraging new combinations--green sun, black light--that are evocative, useful or even, occasionally, true.

 The cast, being Kakalean, of course embodies such word-combos as sexy encounters between dancing Parts of Speech.